-High quality sleep is a crucial, non-negotiable part of health and healing.
+High-quality sleep is a crucial, non-negotiable part of health and healing.
 Although not many clients come to me specifically for sleep issues, it is one topic I always inquire about in our initial consultation.
-Regardless of what ailments you might be experiencing, you can take all of the supplements or Rx’s you want, but if you are not getting proper sleep, you will not completely heal.
+Regardless of what ailments you might be experiencing, you can take all of the supplements or Rx’s you want, but you will not completely heal if you are not getting proper sleep.

 A 2017 study from the University of Groningen shows that sleep disruption can negatively impact our nervous system, the hypothalamic-pituitary-adrenal axis, metabolism, circadian rhythms, and causes a pro-inflammatory response.
 (1)

 They noted short-term consequences of sleep disruption: “increased stress responsivity, somatic pain, reduced quality of life, emotional distress, mood disorders, and cognitive, memory, and performance deficits” in adults.
 It impacts “psychosocial health, school performance, and risk-taking behaviors when it comes to adolescents.”
 Children experiencing sleep disruption have more behavioral problems and issues with cognitive functioning.
 (1)